 Changes in your gut

 There is a growing interest in the ability to modify and manipulate the gut microbiota with both diet and supplementation.
-Interestingly, an acute change in diet, for example to one that is strictly animal-based or plant-based, alters microbial composition within just 24 hours of initiation, and reverses back to baseline within 48 hours of discontinuation of those diet changes (7).
+Interestingly, an acute change in diet, for example to one that is strictly animal-based or plant-based, alters microbial composition within just 24 hours of initiation, and reverses back to baseline within 48 hours of discontinuation of those diet changes.

-One may also assume these changes may be as swift with consumption of probiotics, however how long it takes for probiotics to work varies by the type and strain of the probiotic and the host, or individual consuming the probiotics.
+You may also assume these changes may be as swift with consumption of probiotics, however how long it takes for probiotics to work varies by the type and strain of the probiotic and the individual consuming the probiotics.
 Let’s look at the most common genus, species and strains of probiotics to answer your burning question of “how long will it take for probiotics to work for me?”.

 Common probiotics and their benefits